ds-rants/ds-rants/posts/2025/2025_11_yall_motherfuckers_need_tests/index.md

 > "And good luck with any changes in business requirements, package version upgrades, refactoring, or general future evolutions, because you know it works on my machine...
 Oh, and by the way, the business wants this model in production next week..."

-I despise you with every fiber of my being and will definitively high-five you at the first occasion... in the face... with a shovel!
+I despise you with every fiber of my being and will definitely high-five you at the first occasion... in the face... with a shovel!

 ### Writing Tests After Writing The Code

-Either you probably have good intentions and don't know how to do it, but your heart is in a good place.
+Either you have good intentions but don't know how to do it, and your heart is in the right place.
 Or you've been told to write tests by a concerned tech lead because prod was on fire three times this week, and you reluctantly follow orders like a good soldier.
 Regardless, there are a few problems with that approach:

 1. Assuming you're not a complete moron, you have at least run and tested your code manually, visually, or made sure it compiled.
     Strangely, the idea of writing a test already starts to lose meaning because you just saw it with your own eyes: the code is running.
-    This mental block is, to me, and by far, the largest factor that prevents juniors from realizing the value of automated tests.
+    This mental block is, to me, by far the largest factor that prevents juniors from realizing the value of automated tests.

     ::: {.callout-important}
     Really, that's the main danger.
-The code runs, you just saw it.
+The code runs!
+You just saw it.
     Then the brain automatically disconnects, and the lingering thought comes up: "Do I really need a test?"
     This is where it all ends.
     :::

-1. In addition, writing the test afterwards will be extremely painful and difficult because your code has not been written with testability as a core requirement.
+2. In addition, writing the test afterwards will be extremely painful and difficult because your code has not been written with testability as a core requirement.
     Then you'll need some decent luck and great efforts to isolate deterministic behavior in 100 lines of spaghetti with mutations everywhere and no clear responsibilities.

-1. As a direct consequence, tests also tend to become coupled with implementation details, making them brittle or flaky, and generally more difficult to maintain.
+3. As a direct consequence, tests also tend to become coupled with implementation details, making them brittle or flaky, and generally more difficult to maintain.
     The typical example is when you want to change one line in your production code; you clearly see the change, but then you also have to change 20 tests...
     This is usually a sign of bad coupling between tests and implementation.

-1. Some large chunks of the system will very likely escape any form of testing (a consequence of `reason #2.`) because of the impossibility to control their inputs and outputs.
+4. Some large chunks of the system will very likely escape any form of testing (a consequence of `reason #2`) because of the impossibility to control their inputs and outputs.

 Regardless, writing tests after will probably be a lot of pain, especially if a higher-up dropped a decaying legacy project on your lap.
 In which case, you should turn to experts who will tell you how to effectively [test and manage the complexity of legacy codebases (remember: code without tests)](https://youtu.be/P_6eDL1aqtA?si=DieijfL9LdZeWTlj).